 During an economic downturn politicians often have very heated arguments about the best way to approach the problem.
 This made us curious about how effectively the economic policies of previous presidents might have dealt with these situations.
 In 2009 we began researching the issue and compiled some statistics.
 Our goal was to create a long-term view of the economy, using the metrics that everyone brings up to show how good (or bad) things are going.
 These are: unemployment and job creation, gross domestic product (GDP) growth, inflation, the deficit, and tax receipts.
 This would let people put numbers to common questions such as, “What was happening” and “How did we get that way”.

-The Bureau of Labor Statistics and the U.S. Department of Commerce have been compiling economic data for decades, and whenever possible we have taken the data directly from their website.
+The Bureau of Labor Statistics and the Bureau of Economic analysis have been compiling economic data for decades, and whenever possible we have taken the data directly from their website.
 For data on national debt and federal receipts, our source is the St. Louis Federal Reserve.
 The data measures economic growth since World War II, although data from the depression have also been included when possible.
 (Source websites are available on each graph.)

 Note that for these purposes Kennedy/Johnson and Nixon/Ford were combined, since Johnson finished Kennedy’s first term and Ford finished Nixon’s second term.
 For this analysis, we assumed Ford and Johnson continued the economic policies of their predecessors.